George Sanders: Early British work

-Sanders learned how to sing and got a role on stage in Ballyhoo, which only had a short run, but helped establish him as an actor.
+Sanders learned how to sing and got a role on stage in Ballyhoo, which had only a short run, but helped establish him as an actor.

 He began to work regularly on the British stage, appearing several times with Edna Best.
 He co-starred with Dennis King in The Command Performance.

-Sanders travelled to New York to appear on Broadway in a production of Noël Coward's Conversation Piece (1934), directed by Coward, which only ran for 55 performances.
+Sanders travelled to New York to appear on Broadway in a production of Noël Coward's Conversation Piece (1934), directed by Coward, which ran for only 55 performances.

-Hollywood and 20th Century Fox
+Hollywood and 20th Century-Fox

-Some of these British films were distributed by 20th Century Fox, which was looking for an actor to play a villain in its Hollywood-shot film Lloyd's of London (1936).
+20th Century-Fox was looking for an actor to play a villain in its Hollywood-made film Lloyd's of London (1936).
 Sanders was duly cast as Lord Everett Stacy, opposite Tyrone Power, in one of his first leads, as the hero; Sanders' smooth, upper-class English accent, his sleek manner, and his suave, superior, and somewhat threatening air made him in demand for American films for years to come.
 Lloyd's of London was a big hit, and in November 1936, Fox placed Sanders under a seven-year contract.

 Character roles

 Sanders returned to Hollywood, where RKO wanted him to play the hero in a series of B-movies, The Saint.
-The Saint in New York (1938) had already been made starring Louis Hayward in the title role, but when he decided not to return to the role, Sanders took over for The Saint Strikes Back (1939).In 1940, Sanders played Jack Favell in Alfred Hitchcock's 'Rebecca', opposite Laurence Olivier and Joan Fontaine.
+The Saint in New York (1938) had already been made starring Louis Hayward in the title role, but when he decided not to return to the role, Sanders took over for The Saint Strikes Back (1939).
+In 1940, Sanders played Jack Favell in Alfred Hitchcock's Rebecca, opposite Laurence Olivier and Joan Fontaine.

 A-picture leading man

-Sanders was borrowed by United Artists to play the lead in an A film, The Moon and Sixpence (1942), based on the novel by W. Somerset Maugham.
+Sanders was borrowed by United Artists to play the lead in The Moon and Sixpence (1942), based on the novel by W. Somerset Maugham.

 RKO had canceled its Saint series and replaced it with The Falcon in 1941.
 George Sanders was assigned the leading role of Gay Laurence, debonair man about town always involved in murder cases.
 Saint author Leslie Charteris thought the resemblance between the Falcon and the Saint was obvious, and sued the studio for unfair competition.
 Sanders himself was also unhappy about playing still another screen sleuth in still more "B" pictures, and bowed out of the series in 1942 after only four films.
 (He was replaced by his elder brother, Tom Conway.)

 In July 1942, Fox suspended Sanders for refusing the lead in The Undying Monster (1942).
 "I like to be seen in pictures that at least seem to be slightly worthwhile."
-In September, they suspended him again for refusing an "unsympathetic role" in The Immortal Sergeant (he was replaced by Morton Lowry).
-In November, Fox and Sanders came to terms, with the studio offering him a raise in pay and the lead in a film, School for Saboteurs, which became They Came to Blow Up America.
+In September, he was again suspended for refusing an "unsympathetic role" in The Immortal Sergeant (he was replaced by Morton Lowry).
+In November 1942, Fox and Sanders came to terms, with the studio offering him a raise in pay and the lead in a film, School for Saboteurs, which became They Came to Blow Up America.